Do you want to automatically post to Facebook from your WordPress website?

 To build a strong following, it’s important to engage with your Facebook audience.
 This means answering comments, sharing content, and posting regular updates on Facebook.

 This can become overwhelming, so we’ve put together a complete social media cheat sheet for WordPress to help you get started.
 You can also save time and effort by automating your social media activities.

 With that being said, let’s have a look at how to easily post to Facebook when you publish a new post in WordPress.

 If you’d prefer written instructions, just keep reading.

 Automatically Post to Facebook from WordPress Using Uncanny Automator

-Next, you need to navigate to the Automator » License Activation page to enter your license key.
 You can find this information under your account on the Uncanny Automator website.

 Connecting Your Facebook Page to Uncanny Automator

 After you click this button, a popup will appear where you can log in to your Facebook account.
 If you’ve enabled two-factor authentication, then you’ll also need to pass this additional check in order to connect Facebook to Uncanny Automator.